TheJTibbetts/GRJHomeAuto/README.md

-# GRJHomeAuto Nothing Like a Good Nut
+# GRJHomeAuto, Nothing Like a Good Nut
 GRJ Home automation repository
 This home automation program uses a varity of different sensors including:
 <br />.
 PIR